Dying Light 2 weapons and mods explained

 Dying Light 2 weapons and mods are essential to surviving the dark alleys of Villedor.
 From blades, bows and more, you’ll be able to arm yourself with numerous improvised melee weapons, including ramshackle katanas, axes made of disc brakes, and rusted machetes.
-On top of each bladed or blunt weapon, you’ll also be able to slap on some elemental mods to better deal with the Infected or angry inhabitants of Villedor.
+On top of each bladed or blunt weapon, you’ll also be able to slap on some elemental mods to better deal with the Infected or angry inhabitants of Villedor in Dying Light 2.
 If you need to know how Dying Light 2 weapons and weapon mods work, we’ve got you covered.

 Dying Light 2 weapons and how to get them